 About Vishnudas Art

-I have had many teachers of art within the last 40+ years as I've evolved with my visions.
+I've had many teachers of art within the last 40+ years as I've evolved with my visions for my artwork.
 My paintings have become more of a consequence of meditation rather than the result of sensual stimulation as we find an abundance of in the art world today.
-So I can say that these paintings are the outcome of my visions, which are important to me, not simply fanciful imaginations.
+So I can say that these paintings are the outcome of my visions derived from ancient books, which are not simply fanciful imaginations.

 My first art guru was a Navaho lady in California when I was 10.
 She drew the most beautiful horses with perfect anatomy.
 She emphasized the importance of the 'line' in art and stressed that "the line is sacred, and when all lines finally come together, your art becomes perfection and is pleasing to the Creator".
 I gradually searched beyond worldly forms to find expression of what wasn't conventionally expressed.
 All my old art heroes shared technique, inspiration, the drive to excel, the tools of the trade, but not the sense of purpose or a mission.
 That's what I was seeking the most.

 Gross matter can only assist in the creative process, but it is always Spirit that moves the mundane elements.
-Through this gift of creativity each one of us can touch that higher consciousness where 'sat' (eternity), 'chit' (unlimited knowledge), 'ananda' (unlimited bliss) and God are manifest.
+Through this gift of creativity each one of us can touch that higher consciousness where 'sat' (eternity), 'chit' (unlimited knowledge), 'ananda' (unlimited bliss) and the supreme Beauty are manifest.